A2PhotonicSensors/skimage_edge_production/README.md

-# Skimage

-This is a publice repository for the production code of the Skimage project.
+This is a public repository for the production code of the Skimage project.

+# Skimage overview

+ Skimage is a program that uses a live video stream to count skiers on the ski slopes.
+It runs on an ARM based single board computer, the [Odroid XU4Q](https://wiki.odroid.com/odroid-xu4/odroid-xu4).
+The Odroids are deployed in the field next to the cameras, connected by a network switch.
+This network switch is then connect to the local network of the ski station.
+This configuration is shown schematically below.
 ![Odroid deployment schematic](odroid_deployment.png)
 ### Prerequisites
 The following are the necessary components of Skimage: